wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 11. Note the Network region (such as "Oregon us-west-2")
 12. Select "Allow public connections from outside your selected network" since you're in dev. mode this time.

+    ### HCP Per-User Pricing

+    <a target="_blank" href="https://www.hashicorp.com/products/vault/pricing/">Pricing</a>:
+    Vault HCP SaaS is billed by the count of active unique "clients" which has authenticated to Vault to do something during a month.
+That includes people who login into the cluster to manage policies, set up dynamic secret rotation, etc. and every application, service, or any other machine-based system that authenticates to Vault.

     ### HCP Tier Pricing

     <a target="_blank" href="https://cloud.hashicorp.com/products/vault/pricing">Pricing</a>: